ocaml/dune/doc/dune-files.rst

 where ``<setting>`` is one of:

-- ``preserve`` does not clear the terminal screen beteween rebuilds.
+- ``preserve`` does not clear the terminal screen between rebuilds.

 - ``clear-on-rebuild`` clears the terminal screen between rebuilds.